by Niklas Göransson

 In 2015, AOSOTH recorded three new songs and spread them over three different vinyl; “Appendix A” on a split seven-inch with KOMMANDANT, “Appendix B” on a twelve-inch with ORDER OF ORIAS, and “Appendix C” on a ten-inch called “IV”.
 All of them were later collected and released as the “IV / Appendixes” cassette by Cloven Hoof, a combined label and brewery in Czech Republic.

 – As per usual, all vocal tracks were completed in two takes maximum.
-They were performed live from start to finish, in order to capture impulse and authenticity.
-I don’t rehearse anger, it’s either there or it’s not.
+They were performed live, from start to finish, in order to capture impulse and authenticity.
+I don’t rehearse anger, it’s either there or it isn’t.
 Art-wise, it’s been quite complicated for Somnyum – the artist who created the layout and inside picture.
 At least the guy never surrenders and kept working until we were entirely satisfied.
 I’d have broken plenty of stuff around me, had I undergone all he endured for that design.

-MkM says all that’s left now, at the time of this late-November conversation, is awaiting the physical copy of the album to find out which of their instructions have been ignored.
+MkM says all that’s left now, at the time of this November 2017 conversation, is awaiting the physical copy of the album to find out which of their instructions have been ignored.

 – Such suspense; what’s been misprinted this time around?
 Will the colours have the impact we wanted, the gold print and black levels respected on both vinyl and digi-CD?
 I don’t know!
 Those might be simple details to most but I want everything the way it was intended.
 For instance, the inside gatefold of “Arrow in Heart” was supposed to have Braille on the right panel – which of course didn’t happen – instead a white sheet was printed and inserted.
 This is a ’detail’ to everyone else in the band but certainly not to me, it got me pissed off to this day….

-He adds that AOSOTH’s latest line-up was its third manifestation.
-The first era, which began in 2002, consisted mostly of ANTAEUS members.
+He points out how AOSOTH’s latest line-up was in fact its third manifestation.
+The first era, which began in 2002, consisted almost entirely of ANTAEUS members.
 Its second phase saw MkM and a friend of his creating mostly ambient noise.
 Then, in 2006, he invited BST to help him revive the project as more of a traditional black metal band.

-“The Inside Scriptures” is AOSOTH’s first studio recording since the 2002 ANTAEUS split to boast a human behind the kit, a man known only as T. All previous albums featured percussion programmed by BST.
+“The Inside Scriptures” is AOSOTH’s first studio recording to boast humanoid percussion, courtesy of a man known only as T, since the 2002 ANTAEUS split.
+All previous albums featured percussion programmed by BST.
 However, they’ve always employed live drummers and were using two different ones per availability during their final period of concert activity.

 – Ah, the joy of having two session drummers.
 You know, these impossible-to-get musicians who as soon as they’ve made their names known end up whoring themselves out in a billion bands – gravitating towards whoever can provide the most cash.
 Both of them were valuable on a personal level and highly skilled musicians.
 T has been with us since the third album, right after the tour with WATAIN and SHINING … and damn I wish we had him with us then, always irritating to look back on dysfunctional tour line-ups.
 He’s a close friend of ours and wasn’t even a drummer at first; he took it up as a new challenge when his previous band ended, so congrats to him.
 I doubt he’ll be involved in any more musical projects though, we do share the same view on the scene and both got fed up with many aspects linked to it.